undp/carbon-registry/modules/Integration with Climate Action Data Trust/README.md

     - CADTRUST_ENDPOINT
 2. Update following env variables in the `docker-compose` file `national` service.
     - CADTRUST_ENABLE
-3. Check followings on CADTrust/Chia before create projects,
+3. Check followings on CADTrust / Chia before create projects,
-    - Create organization or subscribe to an existing organization
+    - Create organization or subscribe to an existing organization on CADTrust
-    - Fully sync wallet
+    - Fully sync Chia wallet
-    - If you are testing, switch to `testneta`
+    - If you are need to work on a testnet, switch to `testneta`
-    - Enough credit in the Chia Wallet.
+    - Enough credit on the Chia Wallet.
-    - Successfully subscribed to Chia Governance Body
+    - Subscription to the Chia Governance Body occurs automatically.
+Please ensure to verify the successful completion of this process.